 No family's housing stipend will see a decrease next year, but the trims mean that troops will be paying a larger share of their rent costs for years to come.

-For a married E-4 with children dependents, living in the community outside Fort Bragg in North Carolina will mean picking up $35 a month in housing costs.
-For the same service member living outside Camp Pendleton in California, the out-of-pocket cost rises to $67 a month.
+For a married n E-4 with children dependents, living in the community outside Fort Bragg in North Carolina, the BAH changes will mean picking up about $35 a month in housing costs.
+For the same service member living outside Camp Pendleton in California, the out-of-pocket cost it rises to about $67 a month.